sdelatorrep/elixir_beacon/README.md

 ```bash
 mvn clean compile package -Dspring.profiles.active="dev"
 ```
 That will also execute the tests.
-To skip them add -Dmaven.test.skip=true to the command.
+To skip them add <code>-Dmaven.test.skip=true</code> to the command.
 To execute only the tests run:
 ```bash
 mvn test
 ```
 NOTE: To execute the tests you should have a database different than the main one (see the previous section).
-If compilation and test execution is successful, a JAR file will be generated in the folder /target with the name elixir-beacon-0.3.jar
+If compilation and test execution is successful, a JAR file will be generated in the folder */target* with the name elixir-beacon-0.3.jar

 ##Extend/Change functionality
 You've got two options: